Qazeer/InfoSec-Notes/L7/80-443_HTTP-S/Webservers/WebDAV.md

 ###### Windows 2003 R2 WebDAV filter bypass

-On Windows 2003 R2, the policy filter restricting the uploaded files types can be bypassed.
+On IIS 6 (Windows 2003 and 2003 R2), the policy filter restricting the uploaded files types can be bypassed.
 This bypass can be used to execute files on the webserver even if the upload of such files is restricted.
-The only pre requisite being able to upload file of any type.
+The only pre requisite is being able to upload file of any type.

 To exploit the filter bypass: